maroskutschy/Automation_Testing_League/TestCafe/README.md

+**ReportPortal**:
+you need to run tests via terminal: testcafe chrome TestCafe.js --start-fullscreen becasue it does not send results to RP via VSCode Plugin

+**Notes for Setup of TestCafe**

 in root of the project (for VS Code Plugin): install: and also in the sufolder install: npm install -g testcafe